 In WFP's efforts to create a world where educational and nutritional opportunities reach the hungry poor, schools are critical.
 It’s where we lay the foundation for future generations to grow and thrive.

 What is School Feeding?

 School programmes include meals for students and high-energy biscuits or snacks at schools where a crisis or emergency has struck.
 WFP also provides take-home rations to families with children who attend school regularly.

 What are the Benefits?

 A meal at school acts as a magnet to get children into the classroom.
 Continuing to provide a daily meal to children helps to keep them in school.
 The benefits of school feeding extend beyond the classroom:

 - Safety Nets: School meals help families to educate their children and protect their food security in times of crisis.
 School meals support development so children can become healthy and productive adults, breaking the cycle of hunger and poverty in the world’s most vulnerable areas.

 - Education: A daily school meal provides a strong incentive to send children to school and keep them there.
-It allows children to focus on their studies rather than their stomachs and helps to increase school enrolment and attendance, decrease drop-out rates, and improve cognitive abilities.
-Programmes can be tailored to provide take home rations to target girls in areas where there is a gender gap.
+It allows children to focus on their studies rather than their stomachs and helps to increase school enrollment and attendance, decrease drop-out rates, and improve cognitive abilities.
+Programmes can be tailored to provide take-home rations to target girls in areas where there is a gender gap.

-- Local Agriculture: As often as possible, food is procured locally, which benefits local farmers and the whole community, while enhancing the sustainability of the programme.
+- Local Agriculture: As often as possible, food is bought locally, which benefits local farmers and the whole community while enhancing the sustainability of the programme.

 Partners Who Support School Meals